ChavaO777/Interpreter/README.md

 ### a.
 Debug mode

 ```
-Make CFLAGS="-D_PRINT_SYNTAX_TREE -D_PRINT_SYMBOL_TABLE"
+Make CFLAGS="-D_PRINT_SYNTAX_TREE -D_PRINT_SYMBOL_TABLE -D_PRINT_CALL_STACK"
 ```

-> **Note:** This would print both the syntax tree and the symbol table of the input program.
-If desired, only one of those flags could be passed so either the syntax tree or the symbol table is printed.
+> **Note:** This would print the syntax tree, the symbol table of the input program and the call stack for any new function call.
+If desired, only a subset of those flags could be passed.

 ### b.
 Standard mode